s0ders/akira.sh/content/posts/a-go-journey.md

 ## Advanced understanding

 You now know about the language's primitives, idioms, features and most common mistakes.
 Writing reliable code means that you must go the extra-miles and, sometimes, understand the language nuts and bolts.
-The books and talks bellow were conceived for that very purpose.
+The books and talks below were conceived for that very purpose.

 - [100 Go Mistakes and How to Avoid Them](https://www.manning.com/books/100-go-mistakes-and-how-to-avoid-them), my favorite resource in this post.
 Teiva Harsanyi's book is a must read for any serious Go developer.
 From common data types mistakes to advanced compiler and memory optimizations, this book has it all.
 Knowing these 100 mistakes will without a doubt make you a better Go developer.
 - [research!rsc](https://research.swtch.com/), Russ Cox[^2] blog on programming, it contains several articles that give an insight on how Go is designed, be it the memory model or how are interfaces and structures modeled in memory.